MajorLee95/nanoI2CIOExpander/01-docs/01-userDoc/Readme.rst

 Connect ARDUINO nano pin A5 I2C SCL to SCL pin of your choosed master (Wemos D1 mini pin D1)

-Dont forget the ground between the board !
+Dont forget the ground between the 2 boards !

-Normally I2C bus require some pull-up resitor to VCC abbout 4.7k.
+Normally I2C bus requires some pull-up resitor to VCC abbout 4.7k.
 For me it works without !

 I verified Nano v3 schematics, i haven't seen them; nor on the Wemos.
 Perhaps somme internal pu ?

 Now with ARDUINO pin D2 to D9 you can drive LED or input button or drive relay or power mos transitor...

-And more inpurtant, you added 6 analog inputs to your system (Wemos D1) to read voltage level from analog sensor for example.
+And more inportant, you added 6 analog inputs to your system (Wemos D1) to read voltage level from analog sensor for example.

 =======================================